A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Model Problem

-For the purpose of this paper, we will for the remainder of this section assume that $k$ is a log-normal random field, where $\log k$ has mean zero and exponential covariance function \eqref{eq:cov} with $r=1$.
-However, other models for $k$ are possible, and the required theoretical results can be found in \cite{cst11,tsgu12,teckentrup12}.
+For the purpose of this paper, we will assume that $k$ is a log-normal random field, where $\log k$ has mean zero and exponential covariance function \eqref{eq:cov} with $r=1$.
+However, other models for $k$ are possible, and the required theoretical results can be found in \cite{cst11,tsgu13,teckentrup12}.

-Let us briefly put model problem \eqref{eq:mod2} into context for the MCMC and MLMCMC methods described in sections \ref{sec:mcmc} and \ref{sec:mlmcmc}.
-The quantity of interest $Q$ is in this case some functional $\mathcal G$ of the solution $p$, and $Q_{M,R}$ is the same functional $\mathcal G$ evaluated at a discretised solution $p_{M,R}$.
-The discretisation level $M$ denotes the number of degrees of {freedom (e.g. grid nodes for standard piecewise linear finite elements)} for the numerical solution of \eqref{eq:mod2} for a given sample, and the parameter $R$ denotes the number of random variables used to model the permeability $k$.
-The random vector $X_{M,R}$ will contain approximate values of the pressure $p$ at $M$ given points in the spatial domain $D$.
+Let us now put model problem \eqref{eq:mod2} into context for the MCMC and MLMCMC methods described in sections \ref{sec:mcmc} and \ref{sec:mlmcmc}.
+The quantity of interest $Q$ is in this case some functional $\mathcal G$ of the PDE solution $p$, and $Q_{M,R}$ is the same functional $\mathcal G$ evaluated at a discretised solution $p_{M,R}$.
+The discretisation level $M$ denotes the number of degrees of freedom for the numerical solution of \eqref{eq:mod2} for a given sample and the parameter $R$ denotes the number of random variables used to model the permeability $k$.
+The random vector $X$ will contain the $M$ degrees of freedom of the discrete pressure $p_{M,R}$.

+For the spatial discretisation of model problem \eqref{eq:mod2}, we will use standard, continuous, piecewise linear finite elements (FEs), see e.g. \cite{brenner_scott,ciarlet} for more details.
+Other spatial discretisation schemes are possible, see for example \cite{cgst11} for a numerical study with finite volume methods and \cite{gsu12} for a theoretical treatment of mixed finite elements.
+We choose a regular triangulation $\mathcal T_h$ of mesh width $h$ of our spatial domain $D$, which results in $M = \mathcal{O}(h^{-d})$ degrees of freedom for the numerical approximation.

-In order to apply the proposed MCMC methods to model problem \eqref{eq:mod2}, we hence need to represent the permeability $k$ in terms of a vector $\theta$ of random variables.
+In order to apply the proposed MCMC methods to model problem \eqref{eq:mod2}, we need to represent the permeability $k$ in terms of a set of random variables.
 For this, we will use the Karhunen-Lo\`eve (KL-) expansion.
 For the Gaussian field $\log k$, this is an expansion in terms of a countable set of independent, standard Gaussian random variables $\{\xi_n\}_{n \in \mathbb{N}}$.
 It is given by